 Of course, all of this depends on how long your course is and how long it takes to finish, and the timeline.
 All that jazz.
 But in general — those are the guidelines I go with.

-The best time to take a prenatal class
+What is the best time to take a prenatal class?

 I think the best time is at 30 weeks.
 I think you’re starting to have a good “visual” on the finish line at that point, and it’s not so far away that you’ll never remember everything.
 Just my opinion.